Looking for the best way to eat apples? Here are our best apple recipes with something for everyone, from applesauce to apple pie.

 The best apple recipe?
 Applesauce cake!
 This is the most drop dead delicious applesauce cake you’ll eat.
 It’s moist and scented with cinnamon, perfectly fluffy and even a little gooey.
 It’s got a healthy spin with olive oil and Greek yogurt, and instead of calorie-rich icing there’s a sprinkle of powdered sugar.
 And the best part?
 It’s legitimately easy: you simply mix all the ingredients together in the baking pan.
 No mixing bowls required!

 This spinach apple salad is as easy as it is tasty!
 No one will believe it took minutes to put together.
 Start with a bed of greens and add crisp apple and pear.
 Our best balsamic vinaigrette covers it in tangy sweet goodness, and the best part?
-Maple-glazed walnuts!
-Just 1 to 2 minutes in a hot skillet with maple syrup makes the nuts come out shiny and lightly sweet.
+Maple-glazed walnuts or pecans!
+Just a few minutes in a hot skillet with maple syrup makes the nuts come out shiny and lightly sweet.

 Got apple cider?
 You'll need it for this apple recipe, and it's well worth the jug!
 This one's a stunning drink for entertaining, made with pure apple cider, cinnamon and cloves.
 Freeze it in an ice cream maker or in ice cube trays and blend.
 It's so refreshing: and looks beautiful garnished with apple slices!